jastev/azure-intro/compute/availsets.md

 set, then Azure will attempt to notify (e.g. via email) the owner before maintenance.
 If it is in an availability set, then Azure assumes that such notification is not necessary.

+Also: fault domains represent single points of failure in the racks where the VM host hardware operates, including networking hardware.
+VMs require access to their VHDs as well, though, and these are not mapped to fault domains.
+Make sure VHDs for the VMs in an availablity set are on different storage accounts for the highest availability.